ghani35/Experimental-Robotics-Project-1/README.md

  * visitedAt_C1  defeault value = 1665579740
  * visitedAt_C2  defeault value = 1665579740
  * visitedAt_E  defeault value = 1665579740
+### List of messages
+* Map_state.msg: `int32 map_state`, carry the state of the map
+ * It is 1 if the map is fully loaded
+ * It is 0 if the map is not fully loaded
+* Battry_state.msg: `int32 battery_state`, carry the state of the battery
+ * It is 1 if the battery is full
+ * It is 0 if the battery is low
 ## State diagram
 ![image](https://user-images.githubusercontent.com/91313196/198852520-90de1eb7-e835-48dc-acd0-007a13d0e306.png)